Q-Interline technology. Statistics illustration

 The normal distribution

-One of the most relevant statistical tools are the normal distribution and the word “standard deviation”.
+Some of the most relevant statistical tools are the normal distribution and the word “standard deviation”.

-The Normal distribution is the word associated with the “bell shaped” probability curve shown below.
+The normal distribution is the word associated with the “bell shaped” probability curve shown below.
 This curve describes the link between probability and incident.

 µ = The micro sign denominates the average value of all incidents